justdoston/stipo/README.md

 To install Stipo, follow these steps:

-1. Clone the Stipo repository from GitHub:
+1. Clone the Stipo repository from GitHub or download debian package
     ```bash
+    dpkg -i stipo.1.0_amd64.deb
+    ```
+    or
+    ```bash
     git clone https://github.com/offensivecyber03/stipo.git
     ```

-2. Change your working directory to the Logger directory:
+3. Change your working directory to the Logger directory:

     ```bash
     cd stipo
     ```
-3. Install requirements:
+4. Install requirements:
     ```bash
     pip3 install -r requirements.txt
     ```

-4. You can use python script or make the Logger script executable:
+5. You can use python script or make the Stipo script executable:

     ```bash
     chmod +x stipo
     ```

-5. You can add the Logger directory to your system's PATH to run it from anywhere without specifying the path:
+6. You can add the Stipo directory to your system's PATH to run it from anywhere without specifying the path:

     ```bash
     export PATH=$PATH:$(pwd)